christophervoigt/styleguide/README.md

 ## Contributing

-If you found a bug, want to add an awesome feature or simply want to get involved, please follow our [contribution guidelines](https://github.com/chlorophyllkid/styleguide/blob/master/.github/CONTRIBUTING.md) and respect the [code of conduct](https://github.com/chlorophyllkid/styleguide/blob/master/.github/CODE_OF_CONDUCT.md).
+If you found a bug, have an idea for a feature or simply want to get involved, please follow our [contribution guidelines](https://github.com/chlorophyllkid/styleguide/blob/master/.github/CONTRIBUTING.md) and respect the [code of conduct](https://github.com/chlorophyllkid/styleguide/blob/master/.github/CODE_OF_CONDUCT.md).

 ## License